datacratic/google-url/README.txt

 (for performance).
 Applications using STL can use StdStringCanonOutput defined in url_canon_stdstring.h which writes into a std::string.

-A normal application would call one of the three high-level functions "CanonicalizeStandardURL", "CanonicalizeFileURL", and CanonicalizePathURL" depending on the type of URL in question.
+A normal application would call one of the four high-level functions "CanonicalizeStandardURL", "CanonicalizeFileURL", "CanonicalizeFileSystemURL", and CanonicalizePathURL" depending on the type of URL in question.
 Lower-level functions are also provided which will canonicalize individual parts of a URL (for example, "CanonicalizeHost").

 Part of this layer is the integration with the host system for IDN and encoding conversion.
 An implementation that provides integration with the ICU